montero-melis/L2_motion_lexicalisation_priming/1901_data-script-sharing/README.md

 ### `plot_gams_fnc.R` and `plot_glmm_fnc.R`

-Scripts containing custom function to generate the result plots reported in the paper and the SOM.
+Scripts containing custom functions to generate the result plots reported in the paper and the SOM.
 Both are called from the script `analyses.Rmd`.